-Furthermore active ownership, through engagement and global proxy voting, is a key pillar of the Investment Manager's approach to responsible investments.
-Stewardship activity is focused on protecting and enhancing clients' investments.
-The Investment Manager engages with companies on a range of ESG issues and has the following clear set of engagement objectives:
+Furthermore active ownership, through engagement and global proxy voting, is a key pillar of our approach to responsible investments.
+Our stewardship activity is focused on protecting and enhancing our clients' investments with us.
+We engage with companies on a range of ESG issues and we have the following clear set of engagement objectives:

-- Improve understanding of company business and strategy; - Monitor company performance; - Signal support or raise concerns about company management, performance or direction; and - Promote good practice.
+- Improve our understanding of company business and strategy

+- Monitor company performance

+- Signal support or raise concerns about company management, performance or direction

+- Promote good practice

-Engagement issues range from corporate governance concerns such as the protection of minority shareholder rights, director elections and board structure to environmental issues, including climate change adaptation and mitigation and the low- carbon energy transition, to social issues including human capital management, inequality and data privacy.
+Engagement issues range from corporate governance concerns such as the protection of minority shareholder rights, director elections and board structure to environmental issues, including climate change adaptation and mitigation and the low-carbon energy transition, to social issues including human capital management, inequality and data privacy.

-The Investment Manager has a dedicated stewardship team with engagement specialists.
+We have a dedicated stewardship team with engagement specialists.
 Engagement is also integral to the fundamental research process.
-Analysts and portfolio managers engage with issuers as part of the investment process and cover relevant ESG issues in their research and discussions.
+Our analysts and portfolio managers engage with issuers as part of the investment process and cover relevant ESG issues in their research and discussions.

-The Investment Manager is fully transparent in the reporting of engagement and voting activity, publishing voting on a quarterly basis and summary information about engagement activity annually.
+We are fully transparent in our reporting of our engagement and voting activity, publishing our voting on a quarterly basis and summary information about our engagement activity annually.